English

 How English 2 Honors differs from English 2:

-- Honors students read a few different or additional texts, including Life of Pi during the summer which is not required of CP students.
+- Honors students read a few alternate or additional texts, including a summer novel which is not required of CP students.
 In the first semester, students read A Tale of Two Cities in place of The Lord of the Flies and The Alchemist.
-In the second semester, students read The Iliad in place of Cry the Beloved Country, and Julius Caesar in place of A Midsummer Night's Dream.
+In the second semester, students read The Iliad and Julius Caesar in place of Cry the Beloved Country.

-- A poetry unit is included in the second semester.
+- English 2 Honors includes a poetry unit in the second semester.

 - Writing instruction begins with the five-paragraph quote-embedded essay in the first semester of English 2 H and focuses to a great degree on style and coherence.
 Honors students are expected to delve deeper into textual analysis and demonstrate advanced writing skills with limited usage errors.

-- The Genocide Research Paper has greater source and length requirements.
+- For Honors students, the Genocide Research Paper has greater source and length requirements.

-- Reading instruction is less focused on basic comprehension, and more focused on analysis and stylistic evaluation.
+- For Honors students, reading instruction is less focused on basic comprehension, and more focused on analysis and stylistic evaluation.
 Students can be expected to read 25 pages per night.

 Humanities 2 Honors (English) - Grade 10